 - Tahini (1 Tablespoon, roasted): 64 mg.
 (89 Calories)

 - Broccoli (1 Cup, chopped, cooked): 31 mg.
 (27 Calories)

 For comparison, whole milk supplies 276 mg. calcium per cup, and contains 149 calories.
 So you can see that cows’ milk is an excellent source of calcium, but fortified soy milk is too.
 And on a per-calorie basis, bok choy contains more than four times the calcium as whole cows’ milk.

 Meeting Your Calcium Needs as a Vegan

 For instance, kale contains a great deal of calcium per calorie.
 The trouble is that this calcium is accompanied by a whole lot of bulk.
-If you tried to meet your daily calcium needs solely through cooked kale, you’d have to eat ten cups a day.
+If you tried to satisfy your daily calcium needs solely through raw kale, you’d need to eat ten cups a day.
 You’d have to be deranged to attempt that!
 Even worse would be the prospect of trying to meet your needs through black beans alone.
-Just imagine what eating more than ten cups of beans every day would do to you.
+Just imagine what eating more than ten cups of beans every day would do to your digestion.